 At the same time, Hanan is also a partner at Cofix, and these days, he is also a partner at the new Cofix supermarket, a chain where every item will be sold for 5 NIS.

-This difficulty forced Hanan and his partners to find a new coffee provider within 5 days, and they did indeed find one.
+This difficulty forced Hanan and his partners to find a new coffee provider within five days, and they did find one.

 Hanan spoke to the children about the characteristics of an entrepreneur and about the ability to make dreams come true if you just want it and strive for it, and don't give up.

-Hanan also spoke about a social project that he is a part of: it is a project in which children from the suburbs participate in a preparatory program for the army, in order to encourage them to enlist and achieve significant positions in the army.
+Hanan also spoke about a social project that he is a part of; This is a project where children from the periphery undergo an IDF preparation program, in order to get them to enlist in the IDF and reach significant positions in the military.

-After the lecture Hanan wrote to Lee Shifman, who teaches the entrepreneurship program in the school:
+After the lecture, Hanan wrote to Lee Glick, who teaches the entrepreneurship program in the school:

-In regards to the pleasant lecture this morning... the children are charming and it is obvious that you work well with them, given their quick understanding and approach to the subject.
-Good work!
+"Following the engaging lecture this morning, the children are charming, and it is obvious that you work well with them, given their quick understanding and approach to the subject.
+Good work!"

-Lee Shifman wrote the children were fascinated and excited to meet a successful entrepreneur.
+Lee Glick wrote: "The children were fascinated and excited to meet a successful entrepreneur."

 Guest Lecture: Hagai Cohen

-Hagai Cohen, an entrepreneur who develops games for disabled children, came to lecture to leadership and entrepreneurship students at the Mordei HaGeta'ot school in Ramat Gan.
+Hagai Cohen, an entrepreneur who develops games for disabled children, came to talk to the leadership and entrepreneurship students at the Mordei HaGeta'ot school in Ramat Gan.

-After the entrepreneurship students attempted to answer the question.
-Hagai explained the different uses of variations in air pressure, like inflating tennis balls, or easily cracking nuts without crushing them.
+After the entrepreneurial students attempted to answer the question, Hagai explained the different uses of variations in air pressure, like inflating tennis balls, or easily cracking nuts without crushing them.

-The students were very interested in the lecture, and at the end of the meeting, they wanted to know if Hagai would return for more lectures.
+The students were very interested in the lecture, and at the end of the meeting, they wanted to know if Hagai would return for more sessions.

 Guest Lecture: Sibel Zuaretz

-Sibel Zuaretz told the leadership and entrepreneurship students at Mordei HaGeta'ot school about the process of starting her business, Yoga Flowers, which she founded following a personal need to find a solution for her pain.
+Sibel Zuaretz told the leadership and entrepreneurship students at the Mordei HaGeta'ot school about the process of starting her business, Yoga Flowers.
+She founded it following a personal need to find a solution for her pain.

-During her lecture, Sibel spoke about choosing a name, designing the logo and its colors, how she began creating stories to remember the exercises in order during her workshops and lessons.
+Sibel spoke about choosing a name, designing the logo and its colors, how she began to make up stories so that she could remember the order of the exercises during her workshops and lessons.